 If you’ve spent any time researching the disability process online or talking to people you know about their experience applying for benefits, you may be more confused than you were before!
 That’s because the process for determining whether you qualify for benefits and how likely you are to put forth a successful claim is unique to each individual.

-Regardless of whether you work with an Attorney on your claim or not, it’s important to educate yourself on the process.
+Regardless of whether you work with a disability attorney on your claim or not, it’s important to educate yourself on the process.
 Let’s review the general steps involved in filing for disability below.